Phase transition during inflation and the gravitational wave signal at pulsar timing arrays: Details of our numerical simulation

 where $\pi\equiv a^2 \sigma'$.

-During the simulation, the bubbles are generated in the region still occupied by the false vacuum at the beginning of each temporal step.
-The number density of the bubbles generated at each temporal step is calculated by the nucleation rate per unit lattice volume and the positions of bubble centers are chosen randomly.
+During the simulation, the bubbles are generated within the region still occupied by the false vacuum at the beginning of each temporal step.
+The number density of bubbles generated at each temporal step is calculated using the nucleation rate per unit lattice volume, and the positions of bubble centers are randomly selected.